kupl/starlab-benchmarks/OCaml/README.md

 Name  | Description
 ----- | -----------
-src   | A solution program for each problem bugs  | buggy programs for each problem
+src   | a solution program for each problem bugs  | buggy programs for each problem

 #### src